samartzidis/magicstick.io/docs/README.md

 </summary>

 The magicstick.io keymap is programmable via custom rules.
 This allows you to:
-- Physical key remapping.
+- Remap physical keys.
-- Remap keys to target the majority of the HID Keyboard scan codes as per USB HID Usage Tables specification 1.12, under the Keyboard/Keypad and Consumer Pages, totalling 200+ of keys and functions.
+- Remap keys to target most of the HID Keyboard scan codes as per USB HID Usage Tables specification 1.12, under the Keyboard/Keypad and Consumer Pages, totalling 200+ keys and functions.
-- Program keys for typing extended ASCII characters, unicode characters and emojis.
+- Program keys for typing extended ASCII characters, Unicode characters and emojis.

-To access the default key map, right-click on the utility icon and select Keymap to open the keymap editor.
+To access the default keymap, right-click the utility icon and select Keymap to open the editor.

 ![](image-1.png)